pavanravva/Enhanced-MMASD/README.md

 # Privacy Features Exraction:
-Before extracting the privacy features, the raw video recording undergo some pre-processing steps, the individual persons are extracted form the video by using Yolov8 and Deep SORT algorithms together, and then each person privacy features which retains the movement characteristics are extracted.
-The detailes steps of features extraction can be illustrated in Figure 1.
+Before extracting privacy features, the raw video recordings undergo several pre-processing steps.
+First, individual persons are isolated from the video using a combination of YOLOv8 and Deep SORT algorithms.
+Subsequently, privacy features for each person, which preserve the essential movement characteristics, are extracted.
+The detailed steps of this feature extraction process are illustrated in Figure 1.

 <div align="center">
   <img src="data_flow_chart_mmasd.jpg" alt="Flowchart of Data Processing (don't forget to change ROMP image)" width="80%">